heathermiller/dist-prog-book/chapter/8/big-data.md

 *Alluxio/Tachyon*

-Alluxio/Tachyon is an open source memory-centric distributed storage system that provides high throughput writes and reads enabling reliable data sharing at memory-speed across cluster jobs.
+Alluxio/Tachyon{% cite Tachyon --file big-data%} is an open source memory-centric distributed storage system that provides high throughput writes and reads enabling reliable data sharing at memory-speed across cluster jobs.
 Tachyon can integrate with  different computation frameworks, such as Apache Spark and Apache MapReduce.
 In the big data ecosystem, Tachyon fits between computation frameworks or jobs like spark or mapreducce and various kinds of storage systems, such as Amazon S3, OpenStack Swift, GlusterFS, HDFS, or Ceph.
 It caches the frequently read datasets in memory, thereby avoiding going to disk to load every dataset.
 In Spark RDDs can automatically be stored inside Tachyon to make Spark more resilient and avoid GC overheads.